Clicky

 It should be noted that numbers for Scotland may not have increased by a factor as great as 10.
 In fact if numbers for Scotland prior to 2001 are included, the numbers over 15 years have only increased by a factor of about 4.
 However this is still a substantial increase particularly when numbers for Wales have reduced over the last decade.

 Care should be taken when looking at this data because an increase in the number of applications may be due to reasons other than an increase in badger numbers.
-Indeed the distribution survey of badger numbers carried out between 2007 and 2009 in Reference 8 reports that there is only a moderate badger population in Scotland, which appears to have increased since previous studies.
+Indeed the distribution survey of badger numbers carried out between 2007 and 2009 in References 8 and 21 reports that there is only a moderate badger population in Scotland, which appears to have increased since previous studies.
 However, if badger numbers are increasing, as the number of badgers increase so will the frequency with which badgers come into contact with cattle.
 If the badger population were to become infected, this increasing badger population would be expected to increase the incidence of TB in cattle.
 Professor Donnelly commented in Reference 9 that roughly 50% of bovine TB incidents could be attributed to infectious badgers.
 Professor Donnelly was deputy chair of the Independent Scientific Group during the Random Badger Culling Trial which was conducted between 1998 and 2005 and was jointly responsible for designing the trial.
 Her comment relates to the initial proactive badger culls in the trial.
 This trial was conducted in areas where (unlike in Scotland) the incidence of TB is high.
 As such the proportion of incidences attributable to badgers in Scotland would be expected to be significantly lower than 50% in areas where TB is not endemic in badgers.
 Currently Scotland's badgers are considered to be largely TB free.

-All this may have grave implications for Scotland in their attempts to maintain their bovine TB free status.
-The climate in Scotland is becoming more suitable for supporting a growing badger population.
+However the climate in Scotland is becoming more suitable for supporting a growing badger population.
 Between 1961 and 2003 "growing degree days" have increased more rapidly in Scotland than in the more southern regions of the UK (see Fig 7 in Reference 13).
 Grass and pasture provide a rich habitat for earthworms which form a large component of a badger's diet14.
 Badger population dynamics are significantly affected by erratic weather patterns, a fact that makes these mammals vulnerable to potential impacts of climate change.
 Milder winters and longer springs/summers favour badger survival and increase the numbers of cubs born the next spring.16 However the winters of 2008/09, 2009/10 and 2010/11 saw large snowfall amounts widespread and very low temperatures.15.
 Graphs which plot Central England Temperature clearly show how the temperatures in England plummeted during these years.
 Conversely, Fig 67 shown below shows how temperature, when smoothed over 10 years, has increased since the mid 1980's.

 Central England Temperatures from 1660 onwards given by the cetml1659on dataset.